Lanihau: Political career

 Shortly after Koakanu's death, Lanihau was appointed as kahu of the Royal Mausoleum on March 6, 1885.

 In 1886, Lanihau was appointed by King Kalākaua as Governess of Kauai and Niihau to succeed Paul P. Kanoa who had resigned to become the Minister of Finance.
 The appointment was chiefly influenced by the regard to her rank.
 She served in this position from July 31, 1886 to August 23, 1888.

 On August 21, 1886, the newly appointed Governess visited the town of Waimea (where Captain James Cook first landed) and she was royally entertained by the residents.
 A grand luau was thrown by the community and the next day she made an address in the local church filled with people.
-In her first months in office, she made a royal tour of the island of Kauai.
+In her first months in office, she made a royal tour of the island of Kauaʻi.
 Like in Waimea, the people of Niimaulu, Hanalei and Wainiha gave her a positive reception and threw luaus and concerts in her honor.
 The Advertiser newspaper in Honolulu noted that "[t]he Governess of Kauai has been most enthusiastically received by the people of the Island wherever she has stopped."
 On August 25, 1886, the newly built steamer Waialeale landed in the Nawiliwili harbor and Governess Lanihau went aboard with more than fifty of her people.
 Inspecting the vessel, she and her attendants were popularly received.
 The Advertiser noted, "Music was furnished by the ship's crew and the attendance of the Governess.
 The people of Kauai were reportedly delighted with the appearance of the steamer and the name given her."

 In October 1886, the schooner Mary C. Bohm purchased and repaired by the Inter-Island Steam Navigation Company was renamed the Lanihau for the Governess.